MrModulus/MineAndSeek/README.md

   <br>Medium Damage Bow + Low Damage Sword.

   > **Passive - I See You**
-  <br>All arrows reveal hit targets and they cannot heal for 1 second. *“Death is merciful, but I am not.”*
+  <br>All arrows reveal targets and prevent healing for 1 second. *“Justice is blind, but I am not.”*

   > **Active - Ensare**
   <br>Plant a trap on the spot and enter stealth for a brief period.
-Trap placement is permanent until detonated or the skill is used again, and stealth lasts 5 seconds.
+Trap placement is permanent until detonated or until the skill is used again, and stealth lasts 5 seconds.
 Traps root and reveal victims within range for 2 seconds.
 (CD: 30s). *“Don’t scream too much.”*

   > **Ultimate - You Can't Run**
-  <br>Fire a global, wide, wall-piercing shot that deals tremendous damage to all unfortunate enough to be caught. *“You don’t deserve to live.”*
+  <br>Fire a global, wide, wall-piercing shot that deals tremendous damage to all unfortunate enough to be caught in its path. *“You don’t deserve to live.”*
 </details>

 <details>
   <summary>Minverva: The Wicked</summary>

-  > A proud fallen queen who was blood-bound to protect over 10,000 lives; and she ruined all of them.
-A master manipulator who can even get the dead to do her bidding, she thrives under the power her subjects provide.
-Even though once upon a time she let them down, she won’t let their corpses do the same.
+  > A proud, fallen queen who was blood-bound to protect over 10,000 lives - she ruined all of them.
+A master manipulator who can get even the dead to do her bidding, she thrives off the power her subjects provide.
+Although once upon a time she let them down, she won’t let their corpses do the same in return.
 Tricky and oppressive when left unchecked.

   > **Weapon - Twisted Scepter**
   <br>Low Damage Wand

   > **Passive - Eerie Presence**
   <br>Summon a Zombie where you're standing every 40 seconds.
-You zombies are revealed to you and will attack Survivors. *“I wish I was you, so I could too serve a beautiful queen.”*
+You zombies are revealed to you and will attack Survivors. *“I wish I was you, so I too could serve a beautiful queen.”*

   > **Active - Tainted Legacy**
-  <br>Throw an Ender Pearl to teleport to the location you’re looking.
+  <br>Teleport to the location you’re looking at.
 Spawn a zombie where you were standing originally.
 (CD: 20s). *“You should be honored.”*

   > **Ultimate - For the Queen!**
-  <br> Spawn a bloodthirsty creeper directly behind every Survivor, these zombies have increased speed, and will explode dealing high damage.
-These creepers last 10 seconds. *“Devour them…”*
+  <br> Spawn a bloodthirsty creeper directly behind every Survivor.
+These minions have increased speed and will explode to deal high damage.
+They last for 10 seconds. *“Devour them…”*
 </details>